ETSEmpiricalStudyKotlinAndroidApps/Moka/README.md

 For the callback URL, you can define your owns or use `moka-app://callback` for working out of the box.

 ## LICENSE
-Carol is under an MIT license.
+Moka is under an MIT license.
 See the [LICENSE](LICENSE) file for more information.